 Regular savings accounts

-A regular savings account could offer you a higher interest rate than other accounts, but you’ll need to put in a certain amount of money each month.
+Regular savings accounts could offer you a higher interest rate than other accounts.
+But, typically, you’ll need to put in a certain amount of money each month.
 Read our guide to help you decide if a regular saver is right for you.

-It’s a good way to start building a nest egg and get you into the saving habit.
-But you’ll need to be disciplined and commit to putting in a minimum amount each month.
+It’s a good way to start building a nest egg and get you into the habit of saving.
+But you’ll need to be committed to putting in a minimum amount each month.

 Let’s take a closer look to help you decide if a regular savings account might be right for you.